-It’s natural to want to get out in the sun as the weather warms up.
-And it's safe too, as long as you stick to social distancing guidelines and protect your skin.
+It’s natural to want to get outside as the weather warms up.
+And it's safe, too, as long as you protect your skin.

-Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the #1 cause of skin cancer.
+Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the number 1 cause of skin cancer.
 Too much exposure can also cause sunburn, eye damage, and premature wrinkles.
-Staying in the shade, shielding your skin with clothing, and using a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 can help lower your risk.
+Staying in the shade, shielding your skin with clothing, and using a broad-spectrum sunscreen with sun protection factor (SPF) of at least 30 can help lower your risk.

 The American Cancer Society medical and editorial content team